emaloney/MBDataEnvironment/README.md

 The declaration above sets `$currency` to an `NSString` containing "`$USD`".

+###### Expression Values

-If literals won't suffice, you can use the `value` attribute along with an expression that sets a specific value when the variable is declared:
+If literals won't suffice, you can use the `value` attribute along with an object expression that will be evaluated when the declaration is processed.
+The variable's value is set to the value yielded by the expression.

 ```xml
 <Var name="price" value="#(99.99)"/>